datascience-mobi-2023/topic03_team03/README.md

 | `README.md` | This file |
 | `Data` | Contains the datasets generated and used in our analysis (`Environment.RData` and `Table_HS_Non_RBP.RData`) with a Excel spreadsheet describing all dataframes in German (`Datensätze.xlsx`) and the vector graphic used for figure 1 of `README.md` (`HNRPL_HUMAN.svg`) |
 | `Project_Proposal` | Folder that contains .pdf and .pptx versions of the initial project proposal with planned analysis steps |

+### References

+Caudron-Herger, M., Wassmer, E., Nasa, I., Schultz, A.-S., Seiler, J., Kettenbach, A.N., and Diederichs, S. (2020).
+Identification, quantification and bioinformatic analysis of RNA-dependent proteins by RNase treatment and density gradient ultracentrifugation using R-DeeP.
+Nat.
+Protoc. *15*, 1338-1370.